|

 - You must come to understand the other person’s injury, including the effects of your actions.
 This usually involves asking questions and listening.

-- You must articulate a sincere statement of regret.
+- You must articulate a sincere statement of regret and apologize.
 You must acknowledge what you did and how it affected the other person.
 This is no small feat for most of us, especially when we didn’t intend to hurt someone.

 - You must make reparations.
 This can include material restitution, although in relationships that’s less likely to occur.